FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Isabella is a ESG Junior Analyst at Fronterra.

 She has worked across conservation, climate governance, disaster risk management, and urban sustainability.
-As a park ranger at the Santuario Nacional de Ampay, she contributed to environmental education, glacier monitoring, and community engagement.
-She has also supported disaster risk scenario analysis at Peru’s National Institute of Civil Defense (INDECI) and conducted urban research at Lima Cómo Vamos, focusing on environmental indicators, data systematisation, and participatory processes.
-During her university years, she held leadership roles in the Red Universitaria Ambiental (RUA), coordinating research and nationwide environmental initiatives.
+As a park ranger at the Santuario Nacional de Ampay, she supported environmental education, glacier monitoring, and community engagement.
+She also contributed to disaster risk scenario analysis at Peru’s National Institute of Civil Defense (INDECI) and conducted urban research at Lima Cómo Vamos, focusing on environmental indicators, data systematization, and participatory processes.

-Isabella is passionate about linking science, territory, and public policy to strengthen socio-ecological resilience and advance climate action that is rigorous, community-centered, and grounded in justice.
+Isabella is driven by the connection between science, territory, and public policy to strengthen socio-ecological resilience and advance climate action that is rigorous, community-centered, and grounded in justice.

-At Fronterra, she contributes to the environmental dimension of ESG projects through risk-impact analyses, environmental studies, and the development of management documents aligned with international standards.
-Her work seeks to integrate scientific evidence, territorial understanding, and meaningful participation into decisions that drive responsible and equitable climate action.
+At Fronterra, she supports the environmental dimension of ESG projects through risk and impact analyses, environmental studies, and the preparation of management documents aligned with international standards, integrating scientific evidence and meaningful participation to enable responsible and equitable climate action.

 Contact Isabella at esg_cusco@fronterra.eco